ProgressPlanner/comment-hacks/readme.txt

 1. Download and unzip the plugin.
 1. Upload the `comment-hacks` directory to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Configure your settings on the Settings &rarr; Comment Hacks screen.
+1. Configure your settings on the Settings &rarr; Comment Experience screen.

 == Screenshots ==